-Leaky gut syndrome (LGS), also referred to as intestinal hyperpermeability, is a primary cause of chronic disease.
+Leaky gut, also referred to as intestinal hyperpermeability, is a primary cause of chronic disease.
 It has been linked to asthma, allergies, autoimmune conditions, Crohn’s, inflammatory bowel syndrome, and other assorted gastrointestinal (GI) conditions.
-However, those who understand the implications of LGS and pursue diagnostic testing for leaky gut can properly identify and address this growing health problem.
+However, those who understand the implications of leaky gut and pursue diagnostic testing for it can properly identify and address this growing health problem.

 - Over-the-counter and prescription pain medications

-- Antibiotics that lead to the increased growth of abnormal bacteria
+- Oral antibiotics that lead to the increased growth of abnormal bacteria

 - Foods that have been contaminated by herbicides, particularly glyphosate